Home/Problems/Competitors AI-Native, You Aren't

 Operations-AI integration is the cheapest to install.

-AI-augmented workflows in sales (research, drafting, follow-up), CS (response, summarization), and ops (analytics, reporting) reduce headcount cost and improve response time.
+AI-augmented workflows in sales (research, drafting, follow-up), CS (response, summarization), and ops (data, tracking) reduce headcount cost and improve response time.
 This layer is installable in 6-12 weeks.

 Pattern